Publications Awards

 Purpose: For the best paper published in the Proceedings of the NDT Annual Conference by a person in the early stages of their career (subject to a satisfactory oral presentation).
 The person concerned (or one of them, if there is more than one author who qualifies) must also present the paper in person at the conference and, at the discretion of the session chair, answer any questions from the audience.

-Details of the award: A certificate and a cash sum of £250.
-Also, free membership of the Institute at an appropriate grade for one year.
+Details of the award: A certificate and a cash sum of £300.
+Also, free membership of the Institute at an appropriate grade for one year (subject to eligibility).

 Eligibility: The author of the paper must either be a student or within the first five years of full-time employment.
 He/she need not be a member of the Institute.
 In the case of multiple authorship, the early career-stage criterion must be satisfied by the first or second named author.
 If other authors also satisfy the criterion, the cash award is shared between all those authors satisfying the criterion, with each receiving a certificate.
 The free membership for one year is for the presenting author only.